 Hence, 1 Radian = 57°16’, approximately

 Also, 1 degree can be written as

 1° = π/180 radian = 0.01746 radians approximately.

-The trigonometric functions are also called the angle functions, which relates the angles and the ratios of the sides of a right angle triangle.
+The trigonometric functions are also called the angle functions, which relate the angles and the ratios of the sides of a right angle triangle.
 Considering the unit circle, the six important trigonometric functions are given as follows: